MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-publisher-v0.md

 **`nuGetAdditionalArgs`** - **NuGet Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional arguments passed to NuGet.exe push.
-[More Information](/nuget/tools/cli-ref-push).
+The additional arguments passed to `NuGet.exe push`.
+Learn more about the [push command in the NuGet CLI](/nuget/tools/cli-ref-push).
 <!-- :::editable-content-end::: -->
 <br>